Summary

 Time off included

 MUI provides (or adapts the rate if a contractor) 33 days off per year, to match 228±1 worked days per year.
-This matches the number of worked days in the French system which is relatively balanced.
+This matches the number of working days in the default French system, which is relatively balanced.
+In France, it’s the equivalent of 25 days of paid time off and 8 public holidays; there are truly 11 public holidays, but only 8 are during the week on average per year:

 Source https://resume.io/blog/which-country-gets-the-most-paid-vacation-days